-Buying furniture is a tough decision — but buying a couch may be the hardest decision of all!
+Buying furniture is a tough decision—but buying a couch may be the hardest decision of all!
 In addition to choosing a couch for looks and size, you want to know that it will be comfortable and durable enough for daily use (by yourself, the kids and pets) for years.
-And while the old model used to be to go to a showroom and sit on every couch, these days shopping online for a couch is just as common, and we rely on buyer reviews, responsive customer service and flexible return policies to feel... comfortable making a sight-unseen purchase.
-Here are the places to buy a couch, in stores and online.
+And while the old model used to be to go to a showroom and sit on every couch, these days shopping online for a couch is just as common, and we rely on buyer reviews, responsive customer service and flexible return policies to feel comfortable making a sight-unseen purchase.
+If it is time to replace your couch, here are the places to buy a couch, in stores and online.

 With literally thousands of sofa options from various manufacturers, including their own proprietary brands, you’re bound to find what you’re looking for on Wayfair.
 The site boasts a clean, easy-to-navigate interface with helpful filters to make sure you’re seeing all your options as quickly as possible.
 They have a very engaged reviewer community, which means you can often get quick and honest feedback on styles other people have bought and many reviewers even take pictures of the item in their home so you can get a better sense of what it looks like in the "real world".

 Shipping is free, as are returns within 30 days and customer service receives high marks.
-If you’re in an area with limited access to furniture stores or are looking to outfit a space with unique constraints like a very small room, Wayfair makes it easy to find exactly what you want and get it to your doorstep.
+If you’re in an area with limited access to furniture stores or are looking for a sofa for a small space, Wayfair makes it easy to find exactly what you want and get it to your doorstep.

 With stores all over the U.S., Ashley Furniture offers a wide variety of sofas styles, from apartment-scaled sofas to big suburban sectionals, all at an affordable price.
 While you can’t shop online, buyers can pre-shop on its website to get a sense of pricing in their area (it can vary a little by retail location) and narrow their in-store search.